knaw-huc/annorepo/docs/usage.md

 }
 ```

-### deleting an annotation
+### Deleting an annotation

-When deleting an annotation, you need to send its Etag in the `if-match` header.
+When deleting an annotation, you need to send its ETag in the `If-Match` header.

 #### Request